 Android Tracking Opt-Out

 Settings → Privacy → Ads → Delete advertising ID.
-Permanently removes the identifier used to link your activity across apps and resell it to data brokers.
+Permanently removes the identifier used to link your activity across apps and resell it.
 Available on Android 12+.
 Free.

 Sources & References

-• 404 Media — CBP purchased location data from online advertising ecosystem, FOIA document (2026)
+• 404 Media — Border Patrol purchased location data from online advertising ecosystem, FOIA document (2026)

 • Carpenter v.
 United States, 585 U.S. 296 (2018) — Supreme Court warrant requirement for cell-site location records